CSC510-2015-Axitron/project2/README.md

 ## 9. Bad Smells Results

-We have used the folowing acronyms for the various features that we were dealing with:
+We have used the following acronyms for the various features that we were dealing with:

 - numpost:  The number of posters in issue comments
 - numcom: The number of comments in issues